conda-forge/cfep/cfep-12.md

       This fixed package will be forced pushed.

       Note that this would change the md5sum of the package and the repodata will be fixed in the next CDN update.
-No downtime is expected.
+Downtime is expected to be half an hour.

       If the violation cannot be fixed by adding a file to the package, the packages have to be deleted or made private according to the previous guidelines.